Police investigating suspicious death in St. Johnsbury

 ST. JOHNSBURY, Vt.
-(AP) - Vermont State Police detectives are working with the St. Johnsbury Police Department are investigating the suspicious death of a 45-year-old man.
+(AP) - Vermont State Police detectives are working with the St. Johnsbury Police Department to investigate the suspicious death of a 45-year-old man.

 St. Johnsbury police were called to Railroad Street at about 3 p.m.
 Friday after receiving a report of an unresponsive adult man, later identified as Johnnie Simpson Jr., of St. Johnsbury.